(tes tos' ter one)

 Testosterone may increase the risk of developing prostate cancer.
 Talk to your doctor about the risks of receiving this medication.

-Testosterone injection may cause other side effects.
-Call your doctor if you have any unusual problems while receiving this medication.
+Testosterone may cause other side effects.
+Call your doctor if you have any unusual problems while taking this medication.

 If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration's (FDA) MedWatch Adverse Event Reporting program online ( Web Site ) or by phone (1-800-332-1088).